Bailey Bass

 Bailey Bass (born June 18, 2003) is an American actress.
-She is known for her roles as Tsireya, a free diver, in Avatar: The Way of Water and Claudia in the television series Interview with the Vampire (both 2022).
+She is known for her roles as Tsireya in Avatar: The Way of Water and Claudia in the first season of the television series Interview with the Vampire (both 2022).

-Early life
+Personal life

-Bass was born in Nashville, Tennessee, but grew up in a "a predominantly Russian neighborhood" in Brooklyn, New York.
+Bass was born on June 18, 2003 in Nashville, Tennessee.
+She has two younger siblings.

+Bass has said that she feels very connected to New York City, where she was raised in a "predominately Russian neighborhood" in Brooklyn.
+Bass is biracial.
+She attends Columbia University pursuing a degree in psychology.

 Career

-Bass's first acting role was a My Little Pony commercial when she was 5 and a half.
+Bass's first acting role was a My Little Pony commercial when she was 5 1/2.
+In 2011 she appeared in a Purell commercial alongside actress Malina Weissman.
 In 2014 she appeared in the movie Moon and Sun.
-She starred in the BET original movie A Jenkins Family Christmas (2021), and another TV movie Psycho Sweet 16 (2022).
+In 2020, Bass featured in an episode of Law & Order: Special Victims Unit.
+She also starred in the BET original movie A Jenkins Family Christmas (2021), and another TV movie Psycho Sweet 16 (2022).